Don't Let Your Permissions be Hijacked!

 Attacks through Deployment Scripts

 Imagine a server where you are the server-level DBA.
-On this server there are many databases, and for many (or all) databases, there are local users who have db_owner rights in the local database, but no server-level permissions.
-This could be a consolidated server in a large cooperation with databases for 50 to 100 different small applications.
+On this server there are many databases, and for many (or all) databases, there are local users who have db_owner rights in the database, but no server-level permissions.
+This could be a consolidated server in a large corporation with databases for 50 to 100 different small applications.
 It could be a server at a university where each student has their own database to play around in.
 It could be a hosting service where each customer has one or more databases.

 As a service, you think that you should schedule maintenance jobs for the regular stuff: backup databases, check database integrity, update statistics and rebuild or reorganise indexes.
 But should you?
-Such a job would typically run as sa, that is be sysadmin.
-A local power user who wishes to take over the server, could add this DDL trigger to his or her database:
+Such a job would typically run as sa, that is, be sysadmin.
+A local power user who wishes to take over the server could add this DDL trigger to his or her database:

-CREATE OR ALTER TRIGGER EvilDdlTri ON DATABASE FOR DDL_DATABASE_LEVEL_EVENTS AS IF is_srvrolemember('sysadmin') = 1 EXEC('USE master ALTER SERVER ROLE sysadmin ADD MEMBER [DOMAIN\EvilUser]')
+CREATE OR ALTER TRIGGER EvilDdlTri ON DATABASE FOR DDL_DATABASE_LEVEL_EVENTS AS

 The backup and integrity-check operations pose no danger; they will not fire the DDL trigger.
 But UPDATE STATISTICS and ALTER INDEX REBUILD/REORGANIZE will.

 That is, the DDL trigger checks if the current user is sysadmin, and in such case the DDL trigger runs one or more statements that exploit the permissions of sysadmin – for whom SQL Server never performs any permission checks at all.
 In this example, the attacker adds him- or herself to sysadmin, which is not without risks.
 At any time someone could get the idea to review who are the members of sysadmin and the appearance of an unexpected name is likely to result in an investigation with the attacker as the prime suspect.
 I can think of a few better ways to gain access to sysadmin, that I am not detailing here, but which I leave to the reader's imagination.
-One thing is important to point out though: if the ultimate desire of the attacker is to steal or manipulate data, this can easily be carried out directly from the DDL trigger.
+One thing is important to point out, though: If the ultimate desire of the attacker is to steal or manipulate data, this can easily be carried out directly from the DDL trigger.
 No need to deal with permissions or role membership.

 Because there are so many possible evil actions, it is not possible to set up something that stops the DDL trigger once it is there.
-Sure, you can set up extensive auditing on the server, but there will be a lot information to get through to find suspicious actions.
+Sure, you can set up extensive auditing on the server, but there will be a lot of information to get through to find suspicious actions.
 And all you will be able to tell is that the updates were performed by sa or the service account for SQL Server Agent.

 Thus, you need to find a way to prevent this attack from being possible at all.
 A good security principle is that you should never run with more permissions than required for the task.
 (Often referred to as PoLP, Principle of Least Privilege, described here in Wikipedia and in an SQL Server context in this blog post from Andreas Wolter at Microsoft.)
 As it turns out, there is a simple measure that you can take to abide to that principle, and this is one we will use with some variations throughout this article.